Digital Audio Broadcasting: FM HD Radio versus DAB

-DAB broadcasts a single multiplex that is approximately 1,500 kilohertz wide (≈1,000 kilobits per second).
+DAB broadcasts a single multiplex that is approximately 1.5 MHz wide (≈1,184 kilobits per second).
 That multiplex is then subdivided into multiple digital streams of between 9 and 12 programs.
 In contrast, FM HD Radio adds its digital carriers to the traditional 270 kilohertz-wide analog channels, with capability of up to 300 kbit/s per station (pure digital mode).
 The full bandwidth of the hybrid mode approaches 400 kHz.

 The first generation DAB uses the MPEG-1 Audio Layer II (MP2) audio codec, which has less efficient compression than newer codecs.
-The typical bitrate for DAB stereo programs is only 128 kbit/s or less and, as a result, most radio stations on DAB have a lower sound quality than FM, prompting a number of complaints among the audiophile community.
+The typical bitrate for DAB stereo programs is only 128 kbit/s or less and as a result most radio stations on DAB have a lower sound quality than FM, prompting complaints from listeners.
 As with DAB+ or T-DMB in Europe, FM HD Radio uses a codec based upon the MPEG-4 HE-AAC standard.

 HD Radio is a proprietary system from iBiquity Digital Corporation, a subsidiary of DTS, Inc. since 2015, which is itself owned by Xperi Corporation since 2016.
 DAB is an open standard deposited at ETSI.